spryker/spryker-docs/docs/pbc/all/customer-relationship-management/202404.0/base-shop/manage-in-the-back-office/company-units/create-company-units.md

 ## Next steps

-Add addresses to the company unit.
-For instructions, see [Edit company units](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/manage-in-the-back-office/company-units/edit-company-units.html)
+To add addresses to the company unit, see [Edit company units](/docs/pbc/all/customer-relationship-management/{{page.version}}/base-shop/manage-in-the-back-office/company-units/edit-company-units.html).